folio-org/docs/content/en/docs/Getting started/Installation/singleserverwithcontainers.md

 -------
 (0 rows)
 ```
+Change "diku" to the name of your tenant.
 Use Inventory Item Barcode search to edit the duplicate barcode.

 ### ii.
 Change all holdings sources to FOLIO